Why should Contracts for Difference matter to UK businesses?

 All public buildings with a total ‘useful’ floor area of 250+ m² are obliged to have a DEC, reporting energy usage and an A-G rating, plus an advisory report.

-Building owners or managers are legally required to have regular inspections of air conditioning units with 12kW+ capacity.
+Owners or managers of commercial buildings are legally required to have regular inspections of air conditioning units with 12kW+ capacity.
 This needs to include a report, highlighting areas for operational improvements.

 Securing an international standard in energy or environmental management can deliver commercial and reputational benefits for your business, including cost savings, and will demonstrate your commitment to continual improvement.
 It may even exempt you from certain mandatory obligations.